amallo/resize-to-sdxl-dimensions/README.md

-The "Resize Image SDXL" node is an extension to the conventional "Image Resize" node, that resize image to the nearest allowed dimensions compatible with Stable Diffusion XL.
+The "Resize Image SDXL" node is an invokeAi (https://github.com/invoke-ai/InvokeAI) extension to the conventional "Image Resize" node, that resize image to the nearest allowed dimensions compatible with Stable Diffusion XL.

 * 1024 x 1024